Tvorog: Use in clinical nutrition

 It has a pronounced diuretic effect.

-It has been experimentally established that several times less gastric juice, hydrochloric acid and enzymes are released on Творог than on fermented and whole milk.
+It has been experimentally established that several times less gastric juice, hydrochloric acid and enzymes are released on tvorog than on fermented and whole milk.

-In view of the foregoing, Tvorog is very widely used in dietary, as well as children's and sports nutrition, as well as in diets in the treatment of obesity, heart disease, liver disease, atherosclerosis and hypertension, as it has a lipotropic property (improves fat metabolism).
+In view of the foregoing, tvorog is very widely used in dietary, as well as children's and sports nutrition, as well as in diets in the treatment of obesity, heart disease, liver disease, atherosclerosis and hypertension, as it has a lipotropic property (improves fat metabolism).